dyllanwli/OCRtools/README.md

 # NLP
-an NLP repo use to do classificaiton
+an repo for OCR, text classification and other stuff...